 - Reviewed the assessment, prepared by internal audit, on the effectiveness of the Group's risk management, governance and system of internal financial controls.
 This assessment, together with the report on the overall control environment, formed the basis of the committee's recommendation to the Board in this regard.
-The Board's report on the effectiveness of the system of internal controls, which the committee fully supports, is included in the directors' report on page 12. - Reviewed the report from the Group's forensic services function on the result of forensic investigations conducted in the period under review and their financial impact as they pertain to financial reporting. - Considered the reports from management on fraud, cybersecurity and information technology risks as they pertain to financial reporting. - Reviewed the reports of the external auditors detailing the findings arising from their audit and considered the appropriateness of the responses from management. - Assessed the revenue assurance control environment and related revenue leakage exposure for the Group. - Reviewed fraud and whistleblowing reports and that appropriate management action is taken with regards to the control environment and consequence management. - Evaluated the Group's assessment of the CEO and CFO attestation on the Annual Financial Statements and internal financial controls as required by the JSE Listings Requirements and set out on page 2.
+The Board's report on the effectiveness of the system of internal controls, which the committee fully supports, is included in the directors' report on page 21. - Reviewed the report from the Group's forensic services function on the result of forensic investigations conducted in the period under review and their financial impact as they pertain to financial reporting. - Considered the reports from management on fraud, cybersecurity and information technology risks as they pertain to financial reporting. - Reviewed the reports of the external auditors detailing the findings arising from their audit and considered the appropriateness of the responses from management. - Assessed the revenue assurance control environment and related revenue leakage exposure for the Group. - Reviewed fraud and whistleblowing reports and that appropriate management action is taken with regards to the control environment and consequence management.